bbc/gel-typography/README.md

 This has a number of consequences; how modules are loaded, and how to access variables.
 Namespaces now come into play, so please read the sass documentation links above to learn more.

+Previously, the properties output from this module could be controlled via three variables: $core, $enhanced and $fixed.
+These three variables allowed for control of the output, where core functionality could be separated out from enhanced functionality (for more advanced browsers) and for Internet Explorer (fixed).

+As browsers have moved on significantly since this approach was adopted it is considered a good time to remove this functionality.

 For usage of GEL Typography prior to v6.0.0 please reference the [v5.2.0 readme](https://github.com/bbc/gel-typography/tree/5.2.0).